-The proposed recommendations related to sustainable instruments also take into consideration the main elements identified by a number of public and private sector groups.
-In line with IOSCO Principles 16 and 26 requirements, GEMC members should also consider whether additional disclosure requirements are needed with regard to the ESG risks and opportunities related to governance, strategy and risk management of an issuer or CIS.
+The recommendations related to sustainable instruments also take into consideration the main elements identified by a number of public and private sector groups.
+In applying these recommendations, regulators and market participants are encouraged to maintain an open dialogue, taking into account local conditions, the level of market development in their jurisdictions and global/regional efforts in the area of sustainable finance.
+In line with IOSCO Principle 16 requirements, GEMC members should also consider whether additional disclosure requirements are needed with regard to the ESG risks and opportunities related to governance, strategy and risk management of an issuer.
 In addition, the recommendations also cover requirements for institutional investors and for building capacity and expertise for ESG issues.

-The full list of proposed recommendations is included in the Appendix to this Consultation Report.
+The full list of recommendations is included in the Appendix to this report.